guleyc/guley-com-au/_posts/2024-11-11-a-mining-engineers-guide-to-underground-mine-ventilation.md

 ### 3.1.
 The Fundamental Law: Atkinson’s Equation

 In electrical engineering, Ohm's Law ($V=IR$) is the foundation.
 In mine ventilation, the equivalent is the **Square Law** (often attributed to J.J.
 Atkinson).
-It states that the pressure required to move air is proportional to the square of the quantity [cite: 696-697].
+It states that the pressure required to move air is proportional to the square of the quantity.

 $$P = R \times Q^2$$